acidDrain/npcgen/README.md

 - `Background`
 - `Culture`

-Enable a manual `Bonus` field for adding in a desired bonus
+Enable a manual `Bonus` field for adding in a desired bonus.

 - The bonus will be applied to all rolls.
 - The bonus adds to any `Racial`, `Background`, or `Culture` bonuses.